Neural Directional Filtering Using a Compact Microphone Array: Proposed Method

 \subsubsection{Mini-batch sampling}

-For training examples having all sources at or near the null direction, the loss using \eqref{eqn:tsdr-loss} or \eqref{eqn:l1-loss} and hence the gradients tend to have a large magnitude, affecting the training stability.
-Although we use batch-aggregated loss to mitigate this phenomenon, the problem persists, especially for beampatterns with a narrow mainlobe.
-Thus, we propose an enhanced mini-batch sampling strategy in which samples are selected so that each mini-batch contains at least one example from the target direction or its vicinity ($\pm 20^\circ$).
-This prevents the normalization term in \eqref{eqn:tsdr-loss} or \eqref{eqn:l1-loss} from becoming excessively small, thereby improving training robustness.
+\chg{Training samples with all sources near the null direction lead to excessively large losses, impacting stability.
+While batch-aggregated loss helps, the problem persists if a mini-batch consists entirely of samples around the null direction.} Thus, we propose an enhanced mini-batch sampling strategy in which training samples are selected so that each mini-batch contains at least one example from the target direction or its vicinity ($\pm 20^\circ$).
+This prevents the normalization term in \eqref{eqn:tsdr-loss} or \eqref{eqn:l1-loss} from becoming excessively large, thereby improving training robustness.